-- De Beers should provide a description of regulations (regulatory framework), industry standards and government agreements that are needed with respect to the closure phase of the proposed development - government agreements that are needed with respect to the closure phase of the proposed developm including plans for mitigating the social and economic impacts of mine closure.
-Where regulatory - including plans for intigating the social and economic impacts of infine closure.
+- De Beers should provide a description of regulations (regulatory framework), industry standards and - government agreements that are needed with respect to the closure phase of the proposed development - including plans for mitigating the social and economic impacts of mine closure.
 Where regulatory - requirements, industry standards or government agreements exist, their minimum standards, criteria, etc. - should be reported.

 - De Beers shall provide a clear (visual and textual) description of the proposed development site at closure, - and after restoration.
 Abandonment & Restoration (A&R), components and activities should be listed. - Rationale and alternatives that have been discarded should be listed, e.g., the removal of all material from - site versus partial or total burial, including costs.
-Details of methods and location of materials disposal, - both on and off-site, including the structural foundations in the bottom of the mine water clarification - 572 pond.
+Details of methods and location of materials disposal, - both on and off-site, including the structural foundations in the bottom of the mine water - 572 clarification pond.